nocproject/noc/share/doc/en/ug/configuration.rst

 true - display error reports in HTML page. false - send error report via email to admin_emails

+.. _noc-conf-main-server_email:

+server_email
+^^^^^^^^^^^^
+From: field for all NOC-generated email

 .. _noc-conf-main-admin_emails:

 admin_emails
 ^^^^^^^^^^^^
-Comma-separated list of emails which will receive error_reports when debug = false
+Comma-separated list of emails which will receive error_reports when :ref:`noc-conf-main-debug` option set to *false*

 .. _noc-conf-main-timezone:

 timezone
 ^^^^^^^^
 Local time zone for installation.
-Choices can be found here: http://www.postgresql.org/docs/8.1/static/datetime-keywords.html#DATETIME-TIMEZONE-SET-TABLE although not all variations may be possible on all operating systems.
+Choices can be found here: `PostgreSQL DATETIME-TIMEZONE <http://www.postgresql.org/docs/8.1/static/datetime-keywords.html#DATETIME-TIMEZONE-SET-TABLE>`_ although not all variations may be possible on all operating systems.
 If running in a Windows environment this must be set to the same as your system time zone.

 .. _noc-conf-main-language_code:

 language_code
 ^^^^^^^^^^^^^
 Language code for installation.
-All choices can be found here: http://www.w3.org/TR/REC-html40/struct/dirlang.html#langcodes http://blogs.law.harvard.edu/tech/stories/storyReader$15
+All choices can be found here: `w3.org <http://www.w3.org/TR/REC-html40/struct/dirlang.html#langcodes>`_

 .. _noc-conf-main-secret_key: